Citrix Virtual Apps

-Product overview
+Overview

 Citrix Virtual Apps is application virtualization software that delivers centrally-hosted Windows applications to local devices without the necessity of installing them.
 It is the flagship product for Citrix and was formerly known under the names WinFrame, MetaFrame, and Presentation Server.

 Citrix Virtual Apps software uses FlexCast Management Architecture (FMA), a proprietary architecture for Citrix virtualization products.
 It delivers individual applications, as opposed to entire desktops, to devices.
 It is also used with Citrix Workspace to deliver apps as part of a complete virtual desktop environment.

 With Citrix Virtual Apps, Windows applications can be used on devices that typically could not run them, including Macintosh computers, mobile devices, Google Chromebooks, and Linux computers.
 Conversely, it enables otherwise incompatible apps to run on Windows desktops.

 Citrix Virtual Apps is accessed on all devices via Citrix Workspace App.
 The software can be delivered from on-premises data centers or public, private, or hybrid clouds.